 As earlier discussed, pituitary dwarfism is much expected in GSD as compared to other breeds.
 Primarily, this condition results from the degenerative destruction of the pituitary gland.

-Destruction of the pituitary gland, which is simply the master gland, results in less production of other pituitary hormones.
+The destruction of the pituitary gland, the master gland, causes less production of the other pituitary hormones.

 Such hormones include

 - Lutein hormone

 - Follicle-stimulating hormone